 The new MCQ-based tests offered an edge over the traditional essay-type tests and were hence widely accepted into the education system.
 However, there was always a counterview.
 It was believed that MCQs had a lower educational value and that answering essay-type tests required examinees to not only possess but also demonstrate their depth of knowledge.
 Essay questions also made it incumbent upon the examinees to develop creative thinking and effective writing skills.
 MCQs seemingly, helped students score, merely on their ability to memorize, and not help a student develop logical and analytical thinking.

 However, the public education system was expanding, thereby pushing the need to have a measure that could help meet the assessment requirements for an increasing number of students.
-The new education system also required a versatile mechanism to not only evaluate an individual’s progress in absolute terms but also compare with that of other students across schools and geographies.
+The new education system also required a versatile mechanism to not only evaluate an individual’s progress in absolute terms but also compare it with that of other students across schools and geographies.
 An effective design of MCQs was thus the need of the hour.

-The webpages: Where Did Standardized Testing Come From Anyway? at hastac; and Improving Your Test Questions at CITL,University of Illinoisoffer more information on how MCQs compare with essay-type questions.
+The webpages Where Did Standardized Testing Come From Anyway? at hastac and Improving Your Test Questions at CITL,University of Illinoisoffer more information on how MCQs compare with essay-type questions.

 The Need to Evolve